Ancient Egyptian Weapons

-Throwing sticks were not used as much although they are probably one of the earliest forms of hunting tools... and they stayed on to become a weapon during the dynastic period.
+Throwing sticks were not used as much as the other ancient Egyptian weapons, although they were probably one of the earliest forms of hunting tools… and they stayed on to become a weapon during the dynastic period.
 They are basically small wooden clubs that one throws at the prey or enemy.

-They are usually shorter than a javelin and don't have the attached spearhead.
+They are usually shorter than javelins and don’t have the attached spearhead.
 Sometimes their ends are sharpened into points like a spear though.

-I bet you made one when you were a kid...
-Or did you buy one of those high-tech ones with the hand-grip?
+I bet you made one when you were a kid… or did you buy one of those high-tech ones with a hand-grip?
 I tried both and loved them!
-I didn't actually shoot at birds or animals, but it was fun to just play with.
-Some kids here use them to hunt birds to roast and eat.
+I didn’t actually shoot at birds or animals, but it was fun just to play.
+Some kids here use them to hunt certain types of birds to roast and eat.

-None of these slings survived because they weren't made with long-lasting materials – but we do know they were used because of wall paintings and inscriptions about them.
+None of these slings survive till today because they weren’t made with long-lasting materials – but we do know they were used because of wall paintings showing them.

 After the use of the projectile weapons, the infantry would then charge in using a variety of ancient Egyptian weapons, including:

 As for protective equipment, the ancient Egyptians hardly used any!
-You have to consider the hot climate wouldn't allow for them to wear heavy body armor... they’d probably faint from over-heating before the battle even started.
+You have to consider the hot climate wouldn’t allow for heavy body armor… they’d probably have fainted from the heat before the battle even began.
 They hardly even wore helmets.

-Ancient Egyptian weapons of all sorts can be seen at the Cairo Museum.
-It always gives me a strange sensation when looking at them and I wonder "who did this little spearhead kill?"
+Ancient Egyptian weapons of all sorts can be seen at the Cairo Museum of Antiquities.
+It always gives me a strange sensation when looking at them and wondering “who did this little spearhead kill?”

 I hope you enjoyed this page on Ancient Egyptian Weapons.
 If you did, please share it with anyone else you think might like it.
 And if you subscribe to my newsletter, you’ll be updated whenever I upload a new page or video.